 The College has a Crisis Management Plan and a Continuity of Operations Plan to address response to various potential threats and hazards and for continuing business operations and academic programs in the event of a major disaster or event that impacts college facilities.
 Included in the Crisis Management Plan are procedures for communicating emergencies to the campus community, evacuating facilities, providing shelter-in-place locations and actions to take in the event of lockdown orders.
 Information regarding these plans may be obtained from the Campus Dean or on the Campus Safety webpage.

 Drug and Alcohol Abuse Policies & Prevention

 MCC distributes materials annually to comply with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989.
 These materials include; standards of conduct, a description of the laws that apply to MCC students regarding alcohol and drugs, a description of the health risks associated with alcohol and drug use, a description of counseling and treatment programs available, and a statement about the sanctions the college will impose for violation of the standards of conduct.
-For additional information, please contact the Dean of Student Services or visit the following links:
+For additional information, please contact the Chief Student Services Officer or visit the following links:

 For textbook information, including the International Standards Book Number (ISBN) and retail price, please visit https://www.mohavebookstore.com/.

 There are no vaccination requirements for admission to MCC.
 However, some academic programs, particularly allied health programs, may require vaccinations for participation in laboratories and clinicals.
 Students interested in programs with this field should consult with the academic unit for specific information.
 For information on these programs and all related admission requirements, please contact the Student Services

 MCC encourages all students to register to vote.
 To obtain a voter registration form visit Student Services or for more information on voter registration, please use the following link: